CasmirO-Source/Gene-Identification-Tool/README.md

 #  DNA BLAST Search Tool (Biopython)

 This is a simple Python script that performs a BLAST (Basic Local Alignment Search Tool) search using a DNA sequence from a FASTA file.
-It uses Biopython(https://biopython.org/) to send a query to the NCBI BLAST API and parse the results.
+It uses Biopython(https://biopython.org/) to send a query to the NCBI BLAST API and then parse the results.

 ---

 ##  Project Background

-I first learned about bioinformatics during my biomedical science degree and became fascinated with how tools like BLAST help identify genetic sequences.
+I first learnt about bioinformatics during my biomedical science degree and became fascinated with how tools like BLAST help identify genetic sequences.
 I’ve continued developing my coding skills post-graduation, and this tool is part of that journey.

 ---